-8.4 Treatment for Stye
+8.4 Treatment for Stye/Chalazion

-The most traditional treatment is application of frequent dry warm (not too hot) compresses several times a day.
-Plucking of the involved cilium (Eye lash) helps sometimes to heal faster.
+The most conservative treatment is application of frequent dry warm (not too hot) compresses several times a day.
+Plucking of the involved cilium (eye lash) helps sometimes to hasten the healing.
 A simple pain reliever can also be given.

-Refer to Annexure 5 A- for Applying a Dry Warm Compress in case of Stye in individuals.

-If there is severe burning, discharge and redness that interferes with vision, the patient will be referred to the CHO/MO heading the nearest AB-HWC for treatment.
-The CHO may refer the patient to the MO for further care and management.

-Eye drops will be advised by the Medical doctor and some cases, may also require surgical removal of the pus by an Eye Specialist/Eye Doctor.
-There is no role of oral antibiotics in treatment of Stye.
+If there is severe burning, discharge and redness that interferes with vision, you will refer to the Medical Officer at AB-HWC-PHC for further care.
+If it is a chalazion, it has to be incised and drained by an Eye Surgeon.
+Antibiotic eye drops as prescribed by the Medical Doctor, may be required for styes.
+There is no role of oral antibiotics in treatment of Stye/Chalazion.